 - Nick Clegg personally championed extending free childcare to 15 hours a week for all 3 and 4 year olds and least well-off 2 year olds

-- The 'triple lock' on the state pension increasing it by earnings, prices or 2.5% whichever is the greatest.
-This led directly to the biggest ever cash rise in the state pension and restored the link with earnings broken long ago by Mrs Thatcher.
+- The 'triple lock' on the state pension increases it by earnings, prices or 2.5% whichever is the greatest.
+This policy led directly to the biggest ever cash rise in the state pension and restored the link with earnings broken long ago by Mrs Thatcher.

-- The first net increase in UK council and housing association homes in 30 years - up 47,000 compared to a net loss of social housing of 420,000 under Blair & Brown's Labour government, and a million under the last Tory government
+- The first net increase in UK council and housing association homes in 30 years - up 47,000 compared to a net loss of social housing of 420,000 under Blair & Brown's Labour government, and a net loss of a million under the previous Tory government.

 And not just that, but we stopped the Conservatives from:

 - Introducing fire-at-will rights for employers as recommended by the Beecroft Report

 - Ditching the Human Rights Act

 - Raising the inheritance tax threshold to £1 million, giving a tax break to wealthier families

 - Introducing profit-making schools as advocated by Michael Gove